Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Not only will you find great buys, but it's the perfect people-watching spot.
 And this might be a good place to mention it's right near the antiques district, in case you feel like parting ways with even more cash... or just to take a look because you will be delighted.

 The flea market is crowded though, and like everywhere crowds gather to spend money, hands are busy stretching out to grab some of that money, so be careful with your purse or it'll be gone by the time you pull it out to pay for that piece of porcelain so perfect for your wall unit.

 Above are my favourites but there are others which make it onto every list of 'bests' and 'Top 10s'.
-I don't know them personally, but they come highly recommended.
+I may not know them personally, but they come highly recommended by hundreds who do.

 You don't just walk out of your house on a Sunday morning with a vague memory of a sign you saw on the boulangerie wall...
 No. Preparing properly for a brocante requires a little forethought.